posted 12 June 2021

 Property Information

-Harbour Vista Condos conist of 180 multi story condo units of callssified as 1, 2 and 2 bedromm and a den/guest room.
-The complex is located at the corner of Heil Avenue and Green Street in Huntington Beach.
+Harbour Vista Condos conist of 180 multi story condo units of callssified as 1, 2 and 3 bedroom.
+The complex built in 1979-1980 is located at the corner of Heil Avenue and Green Street in Huntington Beach.
 The property is divided by Green Street into two land parcels.
 The Blackbeard-Cabana-Logo parcels consist of six builings and the Grunion parcels consists of three buildings.
-Each Building contains 20 units, one elevator and one stairwell for inside unit access.
+Each Building contains 20 units, one elevator and stairwell for the unit access.

 Unit Descriptions